 - California Department of Transportation (Caltrans)

 - California Department of Fish and Wildlife

 - SWRCB and/or Regional Water Quality Control Board

 - California Department of Water Resources

 - Division of Safety of Dams

 - U.S. Army Corps of Engineers

 - U.S. Fish and Wildlife Service

 - LAFCo

+- National Oceanic and Atmospheric Administration Fisheries

-Additionally, an option could require compliance with the California Environmental Quality Act (CEQA) if it is deemed a "project" and, in some instances, the NEPA if it involves federal approval and/or funding.
+Additionally, an option could require compliance with CEQA if it is deemed a "project" and, in some instances, the NEPA if it involves federal approval and/or funding.
 Portfolios were ranked as follows based on available information: